Auditions

 WHAT TO EXPECT AFTER AUDITIONS

-*Rehearsals for The Little Mermaid Jr. are each Saturday from April 12th- June 14th.
+*Rehearsals for the Fall production are each Saturday from September 20th- November 22nd.
 There will also be several Friday night rehearsals required for dances and scene work/blocking.

 A list of each character's vocal ranges will be posted here soon.